khakhalin/notes/tools/Huyen2019book.md

 Some comments on working with very big datasets (when even one case doesn't fit into  memory: Gradient Checkpoint), parallel computing (Asynchronous SGD).
 Some refs.

-Nice list of references to well documented ML cases on the web, followed by a [list of sample interview questions](https://github.com/chiphuyen/machine-learning-systems-design/blob/master/content/exercises.md).
+Nice list of references to well documented ML cases on the web, followed by a [list of sample interview questions](https://github.com/chiphuyen/machine-learning-systems-design/blob/master/content/exercises.md) (or rather, prompts for creative ML scenario exploration).